William Baumol

 and Thomson Reuters cited him as a potential recipient in 2014, but he died without receiving the prize.

 Early life

 Baumol was born in the South Bronx.
 His parents, Solomon and Lillian, were both immigrants from Eastern Europe.

 Baumol studied at the City College of New York and was awarded his bachelor's degree in 1942.
 After college, he served in the U.S. Army in World War II and later worked for the Department of Agriculture as an economist.

 Education

 He was initially denied entry to the doctoral studies at the London School of Economics and was instead admitted to the Master's program.
-After witnessing his debating skills at Lord Lionel Robbins' seminars, he was within weeks switched to the doctoral program and also admitted to the faculty as an Assistant Lecturer.
+After impressing onlookers with his debating skills at Lionel Robbins' seminars, he was within weeks switched to the doctoral program and also admitted to the faculty as an Assistant Lecturer.

 Teaching

 While a professor at Princeton University he supervised some graduate students who would eventually become very well-known economists, including Burton Malkiel, William G. Bowen, and Harold Tafler Shapiro.